Live “La Dolce Vita” at Biltmore

 Ice cream—indulge in a scoop (or two!) of fresh-churned ice cream and other sweet treats from The Biltmore Dairy Bar® adjacent to Biltmore House or the Creamery in Antler Hill Village.

-Biltmore wine—Reserve a complimentary tasting at Biltmore’s Winery to sip award-winning vintages, then pair your favorites with charcuterie, cheeses, and chocolates next door at our relaxing Wine Bar.
+Biltmore wine—Savor a complimentary tasting at Biltmore’s Winery to sip award-winning vintages, then pair your favorites–including Italian varietals like our Biltmore Estate® Pinot Grigio and Biltmore Estate® Limited Release Sangiovese–with charcuterie, cheeses, and chocolates next door at our relaxing Wine Bar.
 Choose outdoor seating to make la vita as dolce as possible!

 Enjoy fine and casual dining options featuring estate-raised and locally sourced dishes.
 Favorites include our European-style Bistro at the Winery, English pub far at Cedric’s® Tavern in Antler Hill Village, and four-star, white-linen luxury at The Dining Room at The Inn on Biltmore Estate.

 Encounter Europe like never before